wp-plugins/intergeo-maps/readme.txt

 This shortcode will be displayed as Google Map centered at specific address.
 The shortcode could be extended with custom attributes like height, width, zoom, etc. These attributes will setup special settings for a map.
 The following table describes all possible attributes, which users can use with shortcodes:

 **Width**
-Sets width of the map container.
+Sets width of the Google maps container.
 Accepts all valid CSS values as css width property accepts.
 For example, the value could be set in pixels like 500px, or in percentage like 75%.
 Default value is 100%.

 **Height**
-Sets width of the map container.
+Sets width of the Google maps container.
 Accepts all valid CSS values as css height property accepts.
 For example, the value could be set in pixels like 700px.
 Default value is 300px.

 **Style**
 This attribute allows users to set extra styles for Google map's container element.
 It accepts all valid css properties and will echo it in the style attribute of the container element.
 Default value is empty.